drowe67/freedv-gui/USER_MANUAL.md

 4. Contact the digital voice mailing list.
 Be specific about your hardware, what you have tried, and the exact nature of the problem.

+### The FreeDV 2020 mode button isn grayed out

+You don't have AVX support on your CPU.
+FreeDV 2020 requires AVX to run.

 ## Voice Keyer

 Voice Keyer Button on Front Page, and Options-PTT dialog.